cisco/gse/README.md

 `gs::GSObjects` (requiring a single call to decode the entire buffer) as the second parameter into which the decoded object(s) will be written.

-For examples of how to use these objects, see the unit test code in test/test_gs_encoder and test/test_gs_decoder or the C API code.

 Note that the objects `gs::Serializer` and `gs::Deserializer` exist to facilitate serialization and deserialization of various simpler data types into and out of the `DataBuffer`.
 One does not use those object directly.